written by owen on 2019-Sep-12.

 It is not cool to break the PHP code base.
 People write framework projects that they never update because all the tools and the framework is are out of date.
 People deprecate their own OOP code.
 Even the so called maintainable framework projects are never updated because it is easier to re-factor the entire codebase than to update it.

 I personally still have code running that was written in 2003 because PHP is stable and not a "fly by night" programming language maintained by evil people who seek to profit from breaking my hard work and giving me carrots to chase.

-This attack on the integrity of PHP as a unique language including Wordpress and all the frameworks which were spawned from the evil mal-practice belly of PHP is about more than a few RFCs.
-It is about control, shifting the goal posts and the helpless-ness of millions of programmers who cannot finish any projects they start because they fear that their project will never be good enough to meet the accepted standards set by future geeks and people who write best practice books for a living.
+This attack on the integrity of PHP as a unique language (including Wordpress and all the frameworks which were spawned from the evil mal-practice belly of PHP) is about more than a few RFCs.
+It is about control, shifting the goal posts and making headless chicken programmers who cannot finish any projects they start because they fear that their project will never be good enough to meet the accepted standards set by "future geeks" and people who write best practice books for a living.
 And that their potential/success is somehow linked to the constant churn of new version numbers and framework updates.

 The way we improve PHPs image is we show why the things that make it unique are actually good things, while adding NEW features to the language.
 No matter how much we try to make PHP like Java, c#, python, etc., it isn't going to entice those developers over to PHP when PHP doesn't offer them anything different than what they already have. - Chase Peeler

 - Zeev Suraski on the rise of RFC deprecations (Sept 2019)

 - .NET Framework 4.8 Release Notes (Aug 2019).

 - Cargo cult programming (wikipedia)